wennj/naldv-whole-genome-reads/README.md

-# Identifying Nanopore reads that span entire genomes of nuclear arthropod-specific large DNA viruses
+# A workflow to detect Nanopore reads that span entire genomes of nuclear arthropod-specific large DNA viruses

 The figures and content in this repository are derived from the following publication: